JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 ### Slab model setup
 In `Tutorial_NumericalModel_3D.jl`, users learn how to generate a 3D geodynamic model setup with subducting slabs, a mid oceanic ridge and an overriding cratonic lithosphere.
 The thermal structure of the oceanic slab increases away from the ridge until the trench following a halfspace cooling analytical solution, whereas the thermal structure of the subducted part of the slab is based on an analytical solution that takes heating from the surrounding, hot, mantle into account [after @McKenzie_1969].
-Between the mantle and the trench the slab uses a mixture between these two thermal models, and a weak-zone is added above the slab (to facilitate subduction in numerical models).
+Between the mantle and the trench, the slab uses a mixture between these two thermal models.
+A weak-zone is added above the slab to facilitate subduction in numerical models.
 A sedimentary wedge is situated at the continental margin and a grid-like pattern is put on top of the oceanic slab to simplify tracking deformation throughout the simulation (\autoref{fig:slab3d}).

 ![Example of a geodynamic setup of a subducting oceanic plate beneath a continental lithosphere with a smoothly bending slab. \label{fig:slab3d}](../src/assets/img/Mechanical3D_Tutorial_2.png){ width=100% }